brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0001/index.md

 Make a file named `/.gitignore` and add the following lines into it

 ```
-/build
+build/
-/bin
+bin/
-/include
+include/
-/lib
+lib/
-/share
+share/
-/.cache
+.cache/
 ```

+Note that the "**/**" means this is a directory!
 Next, create a new GitHub repository and then link this project with that :

 ```
 ➜  infinity git:(master) ✗ git remote add origin https://github.com/brightprogrammer/Infinity-Engine